Censorship in the Republic of Ireland: Credit Institutions (Stabilisation) Act 2010

 The Credit Institutions (Stabilisation) Act 2010 was passed by 78–71 in December 2010 in partial response to the post-2008 Irish banking crisis.
 Section 60 provides that the Irish government may apply to the courts for an order made under the Act to be heard in private.
 Section 59 prohibits anyone from publishing the fact that the minister has made an order or direction under the Act; even publication that such a prohibition order has been made is also an offence under the Act.
 Days after the Act was passed, an order was sought by minister Brian Lenihan Jnr and approved allowing a transfer of over €3.7 billion into Allied Irish Bank, then an insolvent bank.
 Two Irish Times reporters were expelled from the court by judge Maureen Harding Clark just before the hearing.

 Oireachtas footage

 Proceedings of the Dáil Éireann, the Seanad Éireann, and various Oireachtas Committees are broadcast on Oireachtas TV and the Houses of Oireachtas website.
 Although the copyright of footage is under a version of a Creative Commons licence CC BY 4.0, the copyright does limit on the use of this footage, including a prohibition of its use in the context of political satire or light entertainment.
 A way to deal around this restriction is by presenting footage of the Oireachtas as stand alone news, and then showing the footage through satire.
 An example of this is when in December 2009, Green deputy Paul Gogarty used unparliamentary language in the Dáil, by saying the f-word at Labour deputy Emmet Stagg.
 Due to it wide reporting in the press, the deputy was asked to explain the situation on a chat show which included showings of the incident.

+Editorial control

+In 2026 Minister for Communications Patrick O'Donovan has requested more government-friendly media coverage.